Azusain/yolov8-detection-onnx-cpp-examples/README.md

 - basic yolov8 detection tasks on cpu ✔️
 - option for default cuda settings ✔️
 - studying on enabling io-bindings... ❓
-- utiltizing more hardware-accelerated APIs(TensorRT or CUDA) before the next century ❓
+- utilizing more hardware-accelerated APIs(TensorRT or CUDA) before the next century ❓

 ### NOTES!
-you will have to download the .onnx format model personally cuz the file too large :D
+you will have to download the .onnx format model personally cuz the file is too large :D

 ### Build